novellus/mtg-ai-card-generator/readme.md

     * use 50% dropout, and increase the network sizes substantially  <!-- https://old.reddit.com/r/MachineLearning/comments/3oztvk/why_50_when_using_dropout/ -->
     * update plot utility to optionally accept a folder instead of path to checkpoint
 * generate a small-medium batch of cards for Colin to review
+    * determine how we transfer these large datasets so he can view them
+* create ```card_sheets.py``` to format cards into sheets for upload to TTS
+    * limit file size to something appropriate for TTS assets (40MB??)
+    * use ```image_templates/set_symbols/common.png``` overlayed on a black rectangle as the card back? or generate art to go around that symbol?
 * generate additional basic lands with custom / unique art
     * use unique type identifer (```Basic Land```?) to indicate usage of textless frames
         * may need to include text (or use colored frames) to identify the land color, since art will be hit or miss